-DRWG 206 - Drawing: Social Issues 3 Credits
+DRWG 206 - Drawing: Social Issues

-Prerequisite: DRWF 110 and one of DRWF 120 or DRWF 125 or their equivalents, or consent of the Chair in consultation with the instructor.
+Prerequisite: DRWF 110 and one of DRWF 120 or DRWF 125 or their equivalents.

 This course will address social issues and themes explored through the medium of Drawing.
 Topics will include art and social change, war and peace, propaganda art, art of conscience, and the response of artists to poverty, hunger and catastrophic events.